KC-Dream/MusicPlayer/README.md

 -More Songs added

--Made included few songs/music from Lofi, Nightcore, Electronic, Hindi, Vietnamese, Spanish and more
+-May included few songs/music from Lofi, Nightcore, Electronic, Hindi, Vietnamese, Spanish and more